-In 2014-2015, the State spending on health per capita substantially increased: in 2014 - 186 GEL; in 2015 - 246 GEL.
+In 2014-2017, the State spending on health per capita substantially increased: in 2014 - 186 GEL; in 2017 - 293 GEL.
 This, on the one hand, could be explained by reduction of the number of population, registered by the general census, and, on the other hand, by the increased State funding on health.
 According to the WHO and the World Bank, the country has improved access to health care and provided better financial protection for the population by implementing cost-effective reforms.

-In 2012-2016, the sources of healthcare financing were distributed as follows: State (in 2012 - 21%; in 2016 - 37%), private (in 2012 - 77%; in 2016 - 61%), international aid and grants (in 2012 - 2.3%; in 2016 - 1.6%).
-To compare the trends, in 2015, a cost of hepatitis C treatment drugs provided by a pharmaceutical company Gilead to the country, (1,2 billion lari) was not included into the National Health Report.
+In 2012-2017, the sources of healthcare financing were distributed as follows: State (in 2012 - 21%; in 2017 - 38%), private (in 2012 - 77%; in 2017 - 60%), international aid and grants (in 2012 - 2.3%; in 2016 - 1.7%).
+To compare the trends, a cost of hepatitis C treatment drugs provided by a pharmaceutical company Gilead to the country, (1,2 billion lari) was not included into the National Health Report.

 Out-of pocket payments constituted the highest share of private expenditure, of which only 7% was spent on direct insurance payments, the rest funds were spent on healthcare services.
-The share of the out-of-pocket payments in total health expenditures has significantly decreased from 73% (in 2012) to 56% (in 2016), mainly due to the lower cost of hospitalization, which is a direct consequence of the universal healthcare program.
+The share of the out-of-pocket payments in total health expenditures has significantly decreased from 73% (in 2012) to 55% (in 2017), mainly due to the lower cost of hospitalization, which is a direct consequence of the universal healthcare program.